 Decision method used for decoding, specified as one of these values:

-'Hard decision' — The object outputs decoded data of data
+'Hard decision'— The object outputs decoded data of data type

-'Soft decision' — The object outputs log-likelihood ratios
+'Soft decision'— The object outputs log-likelihood ratios of data type

 'Parity check satisfied'